MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_02_Lab1_Ex1_DLP_policies.md

 # Lab 2 - Exercise 1 - Manage DLP Policies

 You are Joni Sherman, the newly hired Compliance Administrator for Contoso Ltd. tasked to configure the company's Microsoft 365 tenant for data loss prevention.
-Contoso Ltd. is a company that offers driving instruction in the United States and you need to make sure that sensitive customer information does not leave the organization.
+Contoso Ltd. is a company that offers driving instruction in the United States, and you need to make sure that sensitive customer information does not leave the organization.

 ## Task 1 – Create a DLP policy in test mode

 In this exercise, you will create a Data Loss Prevention policy in the Microsoft Purview portal to protect sensitive data from being shared by users.
 The DLP Policy that you create will inform your users if they want to share content that contains Credit Card information and allow them to provide a justification for sending this information.
 The policy will be implemented in test mode because you do not want the block action to affect your users yet.

-1. Log into the Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.
+1. Log into Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.

 1. In **Microsoft Edge**, navigate to **https://compliance.microsoft.com** and log into the Microsoft Purview portal as **Joni Sherman**. sign in as JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
 Joni's password should be provided by your lab hosting provider.